 Growth Metrics

-Olin (OLN) has disclosed Long-Term Debt Repayments for 16 consecutive years, with $437.0 million as the latest value for Q4 2025.
+Olin has reported Long-Term Debt Repayments over the past 16 years, most recently at $437.0 million for Q4 2025.

 • Quarterly Long-Term Debt Repayments fell 19.3% to $437.0 million in Q4 2025 from the year-ago period, while the trailing twelve-month figure was $2.8 billion through Dec 2025, up 203.24% year-over-year, with the annual reading at $2.8 billion for FY2025, 203.24% up from the prior year.